wxWidgets/Phoenix/docs/sphinx/rest_substitutions/overviews/events_overview.rst

-:meth:`TextEntry.ChangeValue` can be used instead of :meth:`TextEntry.SetValue` but the other functions, such as :meth:`TextEntry.Replace` or meth:`TextCtrl.WriteText` don't have event-free equivalents.
+:meth:`TextEntry.ChangeValue` can be used instead of :meth:`TextEntry.SetValue` but the other functions, such as :meth:`TextEntry.Replace` or :meth:`TextCtrl.WriteText` don't have event-free equivalents.